whocov/trend_analysis_public/asmodee_outputs/notes/analysis_notes_EMRO_2021-06-16.md

-Past incidence peaks were very low (<15/M/week) and ignored for the following countries:<br>Yemen
+Nothing to report.
+All countries were successfully included in the analyses.
 <br>